aflin/rampart_docs/source/rampart-main.rst

 The value of ``process.installPath`` is a :green:`String` containing the canonical path (directory) of the rampart install directory.
-It is derived from the path of the rampart executable, removing '/bin' from the end of the path if exists.
+It is derived from the path of the rampart executable, removing '/bin' from the end of the path if it exists.
 Example: if ``/usr/local/bin/rampart`` is run (and is the actual location of the executable and not a symlink), ``process.installPath`` will be ``/usr/local``.
 However if the executable is in a path that does not end in ``bin/`` (e.g. ``~/mytestfiles/rampart``), ``process.installPath``